TurtleEngr/gitproj/doc/user-doc/git-proj.md

             int-html    - Output internal documentation as html. int-md      - Output internal documentation as markdown.

+- **-q**

+    Set verbose to lowest level: 0

+    Only very important log messages will be output.

 - **-v**

-    Verbose output.
-Default is is only output (or log) messages with level "warning" and higher.

-        -v - output "notice" and higher log messages.
-        -vv - output "info" and higher log messages.
+    This sets the verbose lovel to 2, which is the default.

+    At level 2, warning and notice messages will be output.

+- **-V N**

+    Set the verbose level to N.

+        0 - critical, errors, and important warning are output 1 - warnings and above are output
+        2 - notice and above are output
+        3 - info and above are output

+    The verbose level can also be set with env. var. gpVerbose.
+However the command line option will override the variable.

 - **-x**

     Set the gpDebug level number.
-Add 1 for each -x.
+Add 1 for each -x argumen.
 Or you can set gpDebug before running the script.
+Or you can use the -X option.

         "fLog -p debug" messages will be output if gpDebug != 0.
         "fLog -p debug-N" messages will be output if gpDebug >= N.

     See: fLog Internal documentation for more details.

+- **-X N**

+    Set the gpDebug level to N. The command line options will override the gpDebug env. var.

+        0 - no debug messages
+        >0 - "debug" messages
+        1 - "debug-1" messages
+        2 - "debug-2" and "debug-1" messages
+        ...
+        N - "debug-N" and messages less than N

 ## ~/.gitconfig